spencerbbrian/spencerbbrian/README.md

-- 👋 Hi, I’m Spencer Brian
+- 👋 Hi, I’m Spencer Brian Baiden
-- 👀 I’m interested in getting into anything fullstack and datascience.
+- 👀 I’m interested in getting into anything backend and data analytics.
-- 🌱 I’m currently studying to get certified in MongoDB while working on my web dev skills.
+- 🌱 I’m currently working on multiple projects to improve my skills.
 - 💞️ I’m looking to collaborate on anything minimal for now.
-- 📫 You can contact me through my email brainbaiden@gmail.com or for a fun version, check out my tiktoks under my name.
+- 📫 You can contact me through my email brainbaiden15@gmail.com or for a fun version, check out my tiktoks under my name.

 <!---